Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Results and discussion

-In Fig.\,\ref{fig:qtfil}a) the quarter filling $T$-$U_l$-phase diagram for $U_s=16$ is shown.~We found a transition from a homogeneous FL phase into a DW phase.~The curve for the critical long-range interaction strength as a function of temperature $U_l^c(T)$ shows a negative slope for $T\leq 0.4$.~This implies that in the interval $3.96<N_sU_l<5.07$, increasing temperature leads to a crystallization of the FL phase into a DW phase.~As we have neglected the possibility of magnetic ordering, at quarter filling the entropy of the spin degrees of freedom for each occupied site in the deep DW phase is approximately $\ln2$.~Hence, the entropy contribution reduces the free energy in the DW by a larger amount in contrast to the entropy of the FL state which is proportional to $T$ \cite{georges1996dynamical, pietig1999reentrant}, thus leading to the FL-DW transition with increasing temperature.~Further increasing $T$ leads to the expected melting of the DW phase and a reentrance into the homogeneous FL phase.
+In Fig.\,\ref{fig:qtfil}(a) the quarter filling $T$-$U_l$-phase diagram for $U_s=16$ is shown.~We found a transition from a homogeneous FL phase into a DW phase.~The curve for the critical long-range interaction strength as a function of temperature $U_l^c(T)$ shows a negative slope for $T\leq 0.4$.~This implies that in the interval $3.96<N_sU_l<5.07$, increasing temperature leads to a crystallization of the FL phase into a DW phase.~As we have neglected the possibility of magnetic ordering, at quarter filling the entropy of the spin degrees of freedom for each occupied site in the deep DW phase is approximately $\ln2$.~Hence, the entropy contribution reduces the free energy in the DW by a larger amount in contrast to the entropy of the FL state which is proportional to $T$ \cite{georges1996dynamical, pietig1999reentrant}, thus leading to the FL-DW transition with increasing temperature.~Further increasing $T$ leads to the expected melting of the DW phase and a reentrance into the homogeneous FL phase.~This is similar to earlier DMFT findings for the extended Hubbard model with nearest-neighbor interactions on a Bethe lattice \cite{pietig1999reentrant}.